codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 This illustrates the side effects for both parallel steps that were executed on the same volume.

->It is therefore your responsibility to make sure that steps that run in parallel place nice with each other.
+>It is therefore your responsibility to make sure that steps that run in parallel play  nice with each other.
 Currently Codefresh performs no conflict detection at all.
 If there are race conditions between your parallel steps (e.g. multiple steps writing at the same files) the final behavior is undefined.
 It is best to start with a fully sequential pipeline and use parallelism in a gradual manner if you are unsure about the side effects of your steps

 ## Implicit parallel steps